Do you want your company to be featured in high-end media outlets to boost your brand performance and generate leads? High-five!

 So, let’s see how these digital PR tools work:

-To scrape someone’s email from LinkedIn with Nymeria, simply go to their profile and click on the extension icon.
+To find someone’s email address from LinkedIn using Nymeria, go to their profile and click on the extension icon.
 The tool will show you email addresses with up to 98% accuracy.

 When it comes to Uproc, it will pop up in the right corner every time you open a LinkedIn profile, so you don’t even have to bother to click on an extension icon.